-If you do not have, or do not want to use your current cloud provider, we recommend that you create an Amazon Web Services (AWS) account and follow the AWS Best Practices to have a restricted user with credentials to be used with the Bacula Enterprise Trial only for the backup purposes.
+If you do not have, or do not want to use your current cloud provider, we recommend that you create an Amazon Web Services (AWS) account and follow the AWS Best Practices to create a restricted user with credentials to be used with the Bacula Enterprise Trial, only for backup purposes.

 Please go to https://aws.amazon.com/free/ to find more information and to create your AWS account.

 Please find the AWS Best Practices guide here: http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html .

 To be able to use the Cloud plugin, we will create a new Cloud resource and a new Storage using BWeb Management Suite.

 - In BWeb Management Suite, click Configuration --> Configure Bacula.

 - Enable the Autocommit feature by clicking the "Autocommit:" slider in the far right side of the Main Menu: